Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Dispose of Cairo.Context correctly to prevent memory leaks after draw function is done drawing.

 - [x] Fix, selection colors would lag behind after theme changes on Ubuntu and still reflect the prior theme.
 Add a timeout and then interrogate the foreground and background colors to get the correct colors for the new theme.

+- [x] Fix, tooltips showing away from icon in multimonitor setups.